chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - The `border-box` setting is "best" since it simplifies the math a front-end developer must do.
 - `border-box` is made for responsive design.
 - For example, if we have a box with a width of 50% and padding of 12px; `border-box` ensures that it's precisely 50% of the container width, not 50% plus 24 pixels.
+- Use `border-box` if you don't want paddings or borders to exceed a certain dimension.

 <u>Box reset: Universal Box Sizing with Inheritance</u>